mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Backgrounds/City Watch.md

 # Suggested Characteristics

-Use the tables for the [[Soldier|soldier background]] as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.
+Use the tables for the [[Soldier#Suggested Characteristics|soldier background]] as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.

 Your bond is likely associated with your fellow watch members or the watch organization itself and almost certainly concerns your community.
 Your ideal probably involves the fostering of peace and safety.
 An investigator is likely to have an ideal connected to achieving justice by successfully solving crimes.